getzep/zep-js/reference.md

 <dl>
 <dd>

-Sets the entity types for a project, replacing any existing ones.
+Sets the entity types for multiple users and graphs, replacing any existing ones.

 </dd>
 </dl>